 Student* Release Form — A form that must be signed by each student's* parent or legal guardian permitting you to include the student's* work and/or image in your entries.
 Signed and completed forms are not submitted, but must be retained in your files in case of audit.

-Adult Release Form — A form that must be signed by each adult, permitting you to include their materials or images (e.g., photos, mentor assessments, peer reviews) in your entries.
+Adult Release Form (PDF) — A form that must be signed by each adult, permitting you to include their materials or images (e.g., photos, mentor assessments, peer reviews) in your entries.
+The provision that your portfolio may use others' work with the writer's permission does not include use of anyone else's WA ProTeach portfolio.
+Use of another educator's WA ProTeach portfolio is strictly prohibited.
 Signed and completed forms are not submitted, but must be retained in your files in case of audit.

 Washington ProTeach Portfolio Policies and Procedures (updated September 2010) — A complete guide to the ProTeach Portfolio policies and procedures.